 January 27, 1785, by the Georgia General Assembly.
-UGA is the first state-chartered university in America.
+UGA is the birthplace of public higher education in America.

 Athens, Georgia (Clarke County), about 60 miles northeast of downtown Atlanta.